JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill17/index.md

 subclass: 'post page'
 ---

-Let's use the chance to learn how to add a maximum number of characters for the input 🤔
+Time to add a password input below the username one.
+This how the complete layout looks after adding it 🙌

 ```xml
 <!-- res/layout/activity_main.xml -->